-- A prudent level of liquid assets and committed No Change funding facilities consistent with the Board approved treasury policy. - · As at 31 March 2025, liquidity was provided by a combination of immediately available cash and money market funds of £230m and committed bank facilities of £700m. - The Board is responsible for monitoring the policies, setting limits on the maturity of liquidity and deposit funding balances and taking any action as appropriate. - Access to Revolving Credit Facilities (RCFs) from our relationship banking group for drawings of up to £700m by Quadgas MidCo group - undrawn as at 31 March 2025.
+- A prudent level of liquid assets and committed funding facilities consistent with the Board approved treasury policy. - As at 31 March 2025, liquidity was provided by a combination of immediately available cash and money market funds of £232m and committed bank facilities of £700m. - The Board is responsible for monitoring the policies, setting limits on the maturity of liquidity and deposit funding balances and taking any action as appropriate. - Access to Revolving Credit Facilities (RCFs) from our relationship banking group for drawings of up to £700m by the Group undrawn as at 31 March 2025.